Would you buy a rental property sight unseen?

 Tip #6 – Avoid C & D Neighborhoods

 C & D neighborhoods may look profitable on paper because property prices are so low, but they can be very difficult to manage if they are in high crime or high turnover areas.
 Always research crime statistics (I recommend City-Data.com) before choosing a neighborhood.
 I personally prefer B neighborhoods because tenants tend to stay longer where they feel safe, and the cost of entry is still not too high.
-Likewise, be careful working with Section 8 tenants.

 Tip #7 – Speak with the Property Manager / Management Team

 Ask them how many properties are in their portfolio, and how many of them are vacant on any given month.
-Other important information to ascertain is how many evictions they have per year across the properties they manage, and the eviction process they use for removing delinquent tenants.
+Other important information to ascertain is how many evictions they have per year across the properties they manage and the eviction process they use for removing delinquent tenants.

 Final Thoughts

-Take advantage of the Internet age where proximity no longer plays a factor and information is easily available in formats anyone can understand.
+Take advantage of the internet age where proximity no longer plays a factor and information is easily available in formats anyone can understand.
 While we’ve laid out the seven tips above, make sure to perform your own due diligence along the way.
-And remember: if the property’s numbers are not up to the standards you’ve created, find another one!
-These tips will help protect yourself from the risks associated with buying turnkey properties sight unseen and maintain peace of mind.

 Have you purchased turnkey property sight unseen?
 Are you happy with your investment?
 What would you have done differently?
 Will you do it again?